MGabr/sparklet-hdfs/README.md

 $ docker run -it mgabr/sparklet-hdfs spark-shell --packages software.uncharted.sparkpipe:sparkpipe-core:1.1.0
 ```

-There is also a version of this container which runs Spark on a slightly bigger pseudo-distributed YARN cluster.
+There is also a version of this container which runs Spark on a pseudo-distributed YARN cluster.

 ```bash
 $ docker build -t mgabr/sparklet-yarn .